-This represented the conclusion of the response to a single, local event and, going forward, the protests related to a series of anti-Protestant events that began on June 24th, 1575 with the destruction of the Protestant graveyard, though the church was not damaged.
-The castle office – which was at that time under the control of Calvinists – set a guard around the church for four weeks.
-In the face of recurring attacks, the that, order to prevent similar events, all noblemen would convene and, if necessary, judge the guilty parties without consideration of their social standing.
-Furthermore, the assembly tasked Piotr Zborowski (voivode and starost of Cracow) with keeping the public peace, in keeping with the Statute of Toruń.
-The assembly sought to demand the same of the bishop of Cracow.
+The Protestants’ actions at the general assembly in Stężyce had a transitional character.
+They concluded the Protestant response to a single, local event and began a new process protesting a series of anti-Protestant events which had started with the destruction of the Protestant graveyard on June 24th, 1575.
+This time, the castle office – which was at that time under the control of Calvinists – set a guard around the church for four weeks, saving it from destruction.
+Nevertheless, in the face of recurring attacks, the district assembly at Proszowice moved to preventative measures, announcing that, in the case of future attacks, all noblemen would convene and, if necessary, judge the guilty parties without consideration of their social standing.
+Furthermore, the assembly tasked Piotr Zborowski (voivode and starost of Cracow) and the municipality with keeping the public peace and judging those who violated it, in keeping with the Statute of Toruń.
+The assembly sought to demand the same of the Bishop of Cracow.

 Despite these decisions, attempted attacks continued to be made on the church as well as its members.
 The worsening situation reached a nadir on April 11th, 1577, when the church was attacked and Daniel Bileński, a Calvinist preacher, was injured.
 A week after the events, the injured preacher filed a personal protest at the castle office against Mathias Puchacz, the student of the academy in Cracow, who, “without consideration for public peace and general welfare […] turned to violence and wounded him […] and even tried to kill him.”
 This time the complaint reached the king, Stephen Bathory.
 On April 27th, 1577, the king commanded the starost to open a careful investigation into the wounding of the preacher, to punish any guilty parties in his jurisdiction and to be sure to bring any others to the appropriate court for punishment, out of an understanding “that these matters have violated the public peace.”
-He added, “if they [the guilty parties] forget them, turn to us [the king] regarding the matter, and we will find ways to investigate and ensure that they do not violate the public peace.”
+He added, “if they [the guilty parties] were forgotten, turn to us [the king] regarding the matter, and we will find ways to investigate and ensure that they do not violate the public peace.”
 The king gave the same command to the city council, not wanting the public peace to be broken “in this city [Cracow], which has been a wondrous example of justice and security.”
-The king also commanded the rector and the professors of the academy to find those guilty of attacking the church and punish them severely, and to prevent students from participating in future riots.
+The king also commanded the rector and the professors of the academy to find and severely punish those guilty of attacking the church, and to prevent students from participating in future riots.

-Vice-starost Palczowski also got involved, seeking justice in Bileński’s name.
+Vice-starost Palczowski also got involved in the case, seeking justice in Bileński’s name.
 On May 10th, 1577, an arrest warrant was served for the student Puchacz for assault of the preacher.
 Following the investigation, the rector decreed that the student surrender his weapon, which he held counter to the rules of the academy, and to pay a fine of six groshen for its possession.
 For the assault of the preacher, the student was declared subject to arrest and trial in a court suitable for a nobleman.
 The student fled arrest on May 26th, for which he was expelled from the academy on June 2nd.